-Age composition as an important aspect to consider in the Active Living planning process.
+Age composition is another important aspect to consider in the Active Living planning process.
 It is essential that every age bracket be considered and included in planning.
-For example, residents under 18 will have to get to school safely, so one way to encourage an active lifestyle for this group would be to incorporate a safe and accommodating route to school.
-This can also be applied to older demographics who would like to walk to work or to a local business.
-Bird Island's age statistics for 2010 appear in Table 1B.
-Note that a total number of people in each age category the is provided, along with that group's percentage of the total City population (1,195 total residents).
-The percentage information is also provided for Renville County and all of Minnesota.
+For example, young people will need to be able to get to and from school safely.
+One way to encourage an active lifestyle for this group would be to incorporate safe and accommodating routes to the school.
+Similar considerations can also be applied to older demographics who may like to walk or bike to work, to worship, or to the local business district.
+Renville's age statistics for 2020 appear in Table 1B.
+Note that a total number of people in each age category is provided along with that group's proportion of the total City of Renville population (1,271 total residents).
+The proportion information is also provided for Renville County and all of Minnesota..

 Table 1B

 Population by Age Group for

-Bird Island, Renville County and Minnesota (2010 Census)
+Renville, Renville County and Minnesota (2020 American Community Survey))

-Bird Island Age County State
+Renville Age Percentage Percentage of

-Number Percent Category Percent Percent
+Number Percent Category of Renville County Population Minnesota Population

-211 20% Under 18 23% 24%
+363 28.6% Under 18 Years 23% 24%

-Years

-64 6% 18 to 24 Years 7% 10%
+81 6.9% 18 to 24 Years 7% 10%

-196 19% 25 to 44 21% 26%
+196 15.9% 25 to 44 Years 21% 26%

-Years

-357 34% 45 to 64 30% 27%
+376 30% 45 to 64 Years 30% 27%

-Years

-214 21% 65 and Older 19% 13%
+230 18.6% 65 and Older 19% 13%

-1,042 100% Totals 100% 100%
+1,271 100% Totals 100% 100%

-Compared to the State of Minnesota, Bird Island's age percentages differ in several ways.
-First, only 6 percent of Bird Island's population falls into the 18 to 24 age category, compared to 10 percent statewide.
-Although the difference may not be large, it reinforces the idea that young rural Minnesota adults often leave their hometown after high school.
-A larger age difference between the population of Bird Island and the State is found in the 65 and older category.
-According to Table 1B, Bird Island has significantly more seniors than the state as a whole.
-The senior category comprises 21 percent of the City's population.
-For the State of Minnesota, this category makes up just 13 percent of the total populace.
-Table 1B also indicates that the majority of the population is of school or working age, and so it will be necessary to ensure that planning accounts for this.
+Compared to the State of Minnesota, the City of Renville's age percentages differ in several ways.
+First, only 6.9 percent of Renville's population falls into the 18 to 24 age category, compared to 10 percent statewide.
+Although the difference may not be large, it reinforces the idea that young rural Minnesota adults often leave their hometown, at least for some amount of time, after high school.
+A larger age difference between the population of Renville and the State is found in the 65 and older category.
+According to Table 1B, Renville has significantly more seniors, proportionally, than the state as a whole.
+The senior category comprises 18.6 percent of the City of Renville's population, versus just 13 percent of Minnesota's total populace.
+Table 1B also indicates that the majority of Renville's population is of either school or working age.
+It will be necessary to ensure planning accounts for this.